-The Companies in the Group, at each balance sheet date, assesses whether there is any indication of impairment of any asset and/or cash generating unit.
+The Company, at each balance sheet date, assesses whether there is any indication of impairment of any asset and/or cash generating unit.
 If such indication exists, assets are impaired by comparing carrying amount of each asset and/or cash generating unit to the recoverable amount being higher of the net selling price or value in use.
 Value in use is determined from the present value of the estimated future cash flows from the continuing use of the assets.
-The Companies in the Group has no impairment loss during the current and previous period.
+The Company has no impairment loss during the current and previous period.

-Disclosure in respect of Indian Accounting Standard (Ind AS)-37 "Provisions, Contingent Liabilities and Contingent Assets"
+16. Disclosure in respect of Indian Accounting Standard (Ind AS)-37 "Provisions, Contingent Liabilities and Contingent Assets"